 And on that first day of Pentecost, the disciples who responded to John's message of repentance and believed on the Lord Jesus Christ for salvation were gathered together in one place, in obedience to Christ's command.
 But not all those that were baptised into John's baptism of repentance were present on that singular Day of Pentecost... when for the first time, the Holy Spirit was given to the Body of Christ - which is the Church.

 As men and women heard the good news being taught on that special Day of Pentecost, and believed on the Lord Jesus Christ, they were also indwelled by the Holy Spirit and baptised into the body of Christ.
 They were saved the MOMENT they trusted Him for salvation.

 However, many who had received John's baptism of repentance were yet to hear the gospel of grace and believe in the Lord Jesus Christ for salvation.
-And so, in Act 19, we read, "As Paul travelled through the interior regions and came to Ephesus, He found some disciples, and asked them, 'Did you receive the Holy Spirit when you became believers?'
+And so, in Acts 19, we read, "As Paul travelled through the interior regions and came to Ephesus, He found some disciples, and asked them, 'Did you receive the Holy Spirit when you became believers?'
 They answered him, 'No, we've never even heard of the Holy Spirit.'"

 These disciples of John the Baptist had heard some of his message.
-They repented of their sins and were baptised in water, unto repentance.
-They had turned FROM sin but they did not know WHO to turn TO.
-John baptised with the baptism of repentance, saying to the people that they should believe on Him which should come after him, that is believe on Christ Jesus.
+They repented, turned back to believe on the living God and were baptised in water, unto repentance.
+They had turned away FROM their apostate ways but they did not know WHO to turn TO.
+John baptised with the baptism of repentance, saying to the people that they should turn away from evil and believe on Him which should come after him, that is believe on Christ Jesus.

 What joy for this little faithful band of Jews who had received John's baptism of repentance, to at last hear the gospel of Christ, and be placed into (or baptised into) the Body of Christ.
 How thrilled they would be to receive the indwelling Holy Spirit, by faith in Him.
 What joy they must have experienced when Paul laid his hands on them and they were immediately transferred (baptised) into the Body of Christ.